Health and Wellness Life!

 Tips to beat the heat

-WHO suggested several steps the public can take to alleviate conditions amid the increase in temperature.
+WHO suggested several steps the public can take to alleviate conditions amid the increase in temperature, especially during the summer.

 This includes keeping the home cool.
 WHO advised the public to use the night air to cool down their homes.